jellenberger/docker-builds/jupyter-base/readme.md

 ## jellenberger/jupyter-base

-This is a Docker build for an all-purpose Jupyter notebook environment.
-It's based on jellenberger/python-base image.
-It runs Jupyterlab.
-"Regular" Jupyter is also installed.
-Typical Conda data science packages are installed, plus a few extras.
+This is a simple Docker build for a Jupyter notebook environment.
+It's based on the jellenberger/python-base image.
+Jupyter and a handful of data science packages are installed with Pipenv.

-Jupyter runs as user `appuser`.
-Miniconda is installed in `appuser`'s home. `appuser` should be able to use the conda and pip installers without permissions issues.
+Jupyter runs as user `appuser` in a Pipenv environment based at the appuser's home directory. `appuser`'s user and group ids are 1000--if these match the host user's, then file permissions should work fine.

-The included docker-compose file shows the way I like to run the image on Linux.
-It mounts the current local directory as a working directory inside the container and mounts a local data repository as a data directory inside the container.
-If your user and group ids are 1000, Linux file permissions should work without hassle.
-Otherwise, you'll need to specify the correct ids in docker-compose.
+A template docker-compose file is included.
+It assumes the directory it's run from has a `./work/` directory for notebooks and a `./data/` directory (or symlink) pointing to data.

 A pre-built image can be docker pulled from [jellenberger/jupyter-base](https://cloud.docker.com/repository/docker/jellenberger/jupyter-base).